airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

             # Constant data of the records we want to write.
 Each text data
             # item is padded to the proper length with null (i.e. 0) bytes.
             #
-            # `.rept` is used to pad each item.  it tells the assembler to
+            # `.rept` is used to pad each item.
+It tells the assembler to
             # repeat the section between `.rept` and `.endr` the number of
             # times specified.
 This is used in this program to add extra null
             # characters at the end of each field to fill it up.